 This figure also shows that Representation Information may contain Other Representation Information, i.e. Representation Information which cannot easily be classified as Semantic or Structural.
 This indicates that the taxonomy of Representation Information presented here is far from complete.
 For example software, algorithms, encryption, written instructions and many other things may be needed to understand the Content Data Object in ways exemplified by the Preservation Objectives.All of which would by definition be Representation Information, yet would not obviously be either Structure or Semantics.
 Information defining how the Structure and the Semantic Information relate to each other, or software needed to process a database file could be regarded as Other Representation Information.

 Structure Information, Semantic Information and Other Representation Information are both sub-types and components of Representation Information.

+One would expect there to be at least Structure Information and Semantic Information, for example English text in a PDF could have the appropriate PDF standard as Structure Information, and the fact that it is written in English as Semantic Information and there could be PDF software as Other Representation Information.
+Note that the PDF software provides an easier way to use the PDF file.

+In general, it is possible for the various pieces of Representation Information to provide alternative ways to add meaning to the Data Object.
+For example, if the Structure Information and Semantic Information enable the Data Object to be understood, it is possible for the Other Representation Information, such as a piece of software, to provide an simpler way use the Data Object.

 Representation Information is an Information Object that may have its own Data Object and its own Representation Information associated with understanding each Data Object, as shown in a compact form by the ‘interpreted using’ association.
 The resulting set of objects can be referred to as a Representation Information Network.